 Federal Direct Subsidized Stafford

 Federal Direct Subsidized Stafford Loans are loans available to students with financial need based on the EFC calculated by the Federal Processor.
 Subsidized means the government pays the interest on the loan while the student is in school and during the grace period (six months).
-The Consolidated Appropriations Act of 2012 has temporarily eliminated this subsidy during the 6 month grace period provided to students when they are no longer enrolled on at least a half-time basis, for loans made on or after July 1, 2012 and before July 1, 2014.

 Federal Direct Unsubsidized Stafford